codescalersinternships/INI-Parser-Fatma-Ebrahim/README.md

 # INI-Parser-Fatma-Ebrahim

-This repository contains an implementation of INI parser that provides functionality to load, retrieve and modify data from `.ini` configuration files.
+This repository contains an implementation of INI parser package that provides functionality to load, retrieve and modify data from `.ini` configuration files.
 INI files are commonly used for configuration purposes where data is organized into sections, keys, and values.

 ## Features